mbartoli/blobfs/README.rst

 Examples & Usage
 ================
-Start blobfs where ``mnt`` is the folder where you want to mount Azure
+Start blobfs where ``mnt`` is the folder where you want to mount Azure and ``temp`` is an empty directory for caching.

 .. code:: bash

-    python -W ignore blobfs.py mnt
+    python -W ignore blobfs.py temp mnt

 Installation & Setup
 ====================